i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

     ![NAND Gate in Minecraft](./images/NAND-gate-composite_minecraft.png)
     *Figure: A NAND gate built in Minecraft.
 The output is off only when both inputs are on.*

-    > **Note on Negated Gates:** The negated gates are the inverse of gates we built earlier.
-The NAND gate is simply an AND gate with its output inverted.
-Our composite AND gate build already ends with a NOT gate (a torch).
-To create a NAND gate, we can simply build our composite AND gate and remove that final torch.

     1. Build the NAND gate:

         1. Start by building our composite AND gate from Lesson 2.2.
-In that build, we created !A and !B with torches, then fed them into an OR gate (merged dust), and finally inverted that with a final torch.
         2. To get the NAND output, remove the final torch.
         3. The signal on the dust before that final torch is now your output.
 Connect this dust to the output lamp for Y. The lamp will now behave exactly like a NAND gate.